Differences and Effects on Intercultural Communication

 After doing some literature reviews , I found that there are at least three sound features when human communicate: (1) pitch, (2) intonation, and (3) tone.

-THe word “pitch” has a slight different meaning across fields.
+The word “pitch” has a slight different meaning across fields.
 In music studies, pitch refers to the highs and lows note of the instrument.
 It specifically points at the musical notes such as re, fa, la, si, do, etc. at octaves.
 Different notes in different octave level denotes different pitch, which can (usually) be distinguishable from the frequency of the note.
 For example, a “do” note from a lower octave would fall under low frequency band.
 Inversely, the same “do” note from a higher octave level would be classified as high frequency.
 In other words, as the musical note gets higher, frequency gets higher as well (a positive relationship).
+In linguistics, however, the word “pitch” refers to the highs and lows of the vocal sound being produced by someone.
+In a sense, it has similar characteristics to that of pitch in the music studies.

 Here are some more articles you might like to read next: